SQream/sqream_docs/ai_ml/apache_iceberg_sqream_integration.rst

 .. _apache_iceberg_sqream_integration:

-SQream Support for Apache Iceberg Tables Documentation
+SQream Integration with Apache Iceberg
 ------------------------------------------------------

 This document outlines SQream's integration with Apache Iceberg, a popular open-source table format designed for managing data lakes with transactional and schema evolution capabilities.
 The initial phases focus on establishing connectivity and enabling efficient read-only querying of existing Iceberg tables, followed by support for querying table metadata and time travel.